Featured Post

 He picks up the broken pieces of our hearts and binds them together with truth, forgiveness and love.
 I have studied these verses and believe what they say.
 I have experienced his love and freedom and deliverance.
 I wish I could say that I lived happily ever after, but I can't.
 Life happens.
 Mistakes happen.
 Hurts happen.
 If you aren't careful, like me, you will find yourself struggling again.
 Wrestling with fear, rejection, unworthiness, disappointment, regret, you name it.
 You fill in the blank.
 Life just happens.

 Back to the painting of the four.
 The day I saw it, I was feeling like I would never be enough.
-The caption said the four grandmother's of Christ.
+The caption said the four grandmothers of Christ.
 Tamar, Rahab, Ruth and Bathsheba.
 Immediately, the verse from Isaiah popped into my head.

 TAMAR: Desperate acts and broken hopes. (loss, lies and prostitution)

 Tamar means hope.
 She was the daughter-in-law of Judah.
 She married his oldest son Er.
 Er died because he was displeasing to the Lord.
 Judah’s second son, Onan, then marries Tamar (per the rules of Levirate marriage.)
 These rules required a family member to produce an heir for the deceased.
 But Onan spilled his seed instead of trying to impregnate Tamar.
 He knew any child conceived would not be his.
 So God killed him too.
 Shelah was another son.
 Jude tells Tamar that she will have to wait for him to grow up.
 After a period of time, Shelah grows up.
 Judah's wife dies.
-When it becomes apparent that Judah was not going to give Shelah to Tamar, she disguises herself as a prostitute, sleeps with her fathee-in-law and bore twins, Perez and Zerah.
+When it becomes apparent that Judah was not going to give Shelah to Tamar, she disguises herself as a prostitute, sleeps with her father-in-law and bore twins, Perez and Zerah.
 Perez (was in the lineage of Jesus) (Genesis 38, Chronicle 2:4, Matthew 1:3)

 RAHAB:Peace with God is available even in the face of certain judgement (outsider, bravery and lies)

 Rahab means peace.
 Rahab was considered by many to be a prostitute.
-She was a cannanite in Jericho.
+She was a Canaanite in Jericho.
 Jericho was marked by God for judgement.
 But Rahab recognized the sovereignty of God.
 She provided shelter for the Israelite spies, lied to protect them.
 Helped them escape and asked that her family be spared in return.
 She hung a scarlet cord outside her window, which spared her household.
 Rahab then married into the royal tribe of Judah and bore Boaz.
 (Joshua 2)

 RUTH: Kindness (outsider)

 Ruth means Joy.
 Ruth was a Moabite widow.
 She was an outsider in a foreign land, but she became a woman of God.
 Ruth was faithful to her mother in law, Naomi.
 Ruth followed Naomi back to her home land after Naomi lost her husband and both sons in Moab.
 Ruth's sister in law returned to her family.
 Ruth tried to find work to provide for her and her mother in law, and met Boaz.
-They married and she Bore Obed.
+They married and she bore Obed.
 Ruth was kind to Naomi, Boaz was kind to Ruth, God was kind to them all.
 Joy was the constant.
 (Ruth 3 and 4)

 BATHSHEBA: Unequaled power.
 Tainted love redeemed and restored in the true love and freedom of God.
 (Royal power, betrayal, loss, restoration in Solomon after David repented)